 Instructions

-• Step 1: Season the salmon fillets with salt and pepper.
-Heat a large skillet over medium-high heat and add 1 tablespoon of olive oil.
-Sear the salmon for 3-4 minutes per side, or until it’s cooked through and flakes easily with a fork.
-Remove the salmon from the pan and set it aside to cool slightly.
+• Step 3: Bake the salmon in the preheated oven for 8-10 minutes, or until it flakes easily with a fork.
+Remove the salmon from the oven and set it aside to cool slightly.

-• Step 2: In a large salad bowl, combine the chopped romaine lettuce, halved cherry tomatoes, diced cucumber, thinly sliced red onion, and halved Kalamata olives.
+• Step 4: In a large salad bowl, combine the chopped romaine lettuce, diced cucumber, sliced red onion, halved cherry tomatoes, and halved kalamata olives.
+Crumble the feta cheese over the top.

-• Step 3: In a small bowl, whisk together the remaining 1 tablespoon of olive oil, red wine vinegar, lemon juice, and dried oregano.
+• Step 5: In a small bowl, whisk together the olive oil, red wine vinegar, lemon juice, dried oregano, and Dijon mustard.
 Season the dressing with salt and pepper to taste.

 - Prep Time: 15 minutes